Mission, Values & Diversity

 - Selecting and training professional and paraprofessional staff committed to developing residential communities which emphasize student development principles;

-- Providing residential environments that honor human diversity which embrace students as individuals — each with rights and responsibilities — each with unique goals and needs.
+- Providing residential environments which embrace students as individuals — each with rights and responsibilities — each with unique goals and needs.

 To be a residence hall student at Missouri Western State University we expect you to recognize the strength of personal differences while respecting institutional values.

 The university values of serving others, quality, enthusiasm about learning, freedom to exchange ideas, and courage to shape the future, are the trademarks of the university and will be protected diligently.
 Each person has the right and ability to make decisions about his or her own conduct.
 Just as importantly, each person has the responsibility to accept the consequences of those decisions.
 When individual behavior conflicts with the values of the department or university, the individual must choose whether to adapt his or her behavior to meet the needs of the community or to leave the residence halls or the university.
 This decision, among others, assists each person to determine who he or she is with respect to the rest of society.

 The Office of Residential Life recognizes that the University community is comprised of persons who represent diversity on many levels.
 All members of the University community are appreciated for their difference and accountable to each other.
 In a community of scholars, there is no place for behavior which ridicules or demeans others.
 Therefore, the Office of Residential Life embraces the following principles:

 - Foster an environment, which nurtures the value and the celebration of human differences

 - Define diversity to include all members of the campus community

 - Facilitate learning experiences, which capture the connectedness and interdependence of all people in a global society

 - Educate residents to understand the added significance of social responsibility in an increasingly diverse society